 Workout Near the end of Your Fasting Period for strength training

 If you exercise near the end of your fasting period, it will increase your body’s ability to burn fat.
 Also, targeted strength training is a preferable activity near the end of the fasting period.
 But be careful not to over-exert yourself!

 Consider the size of your eating window when you use intermittent fasting to build muscles.
 If it is a small window, you may find it tough to include all the necessary nutrients in your food.
 If this is the case, you may go for 16:8 fasting.
 Here, you fast for 16 hours straight and eat your food in the remaining 8-hour window.
 This will give you enough time to get the necessary nutrients while still benefiting from intermittent fasting.

 Take Care of Your Body

-Intermittent fasting is an excellent approach for bodybuilders looking to manage their eating habits better and optimize their body composition.
+Bulking with Intermittent Fasting is an excellent approach for bodybuilders looking to manage their eating habits better and optimize their body composition through strength training.
 Intermittent fasting also reduces overall body fat, reduces cravings for sugar, and even boosts energy levels.